realmjoin/realmjoin-docs/docs/installation.md

 ## Connecting a tenant with RealmJoin

-To a connect a tenant to the Glück & Kanja RealmJoin back-end, a hello token is needed.
+To a connect a tenant to the Glück & Kanja RealmJoin back-end, a **Hello Token** is needed.
 This token might be requested from Glück & Kanja.
 A RealmJoin administrator group has to be created upfront in AAD with the name **cfg-RealmJoin Admin** and all dedicated RealmJoin administrators should be added to it.
-The connect wizard is located under the URL [RealmJoin connect](https://realmjoin-web.azurewebsites.net/global/graph).
+The **Connect Wizard** is located under the URL [RealmJoin connect](https://realmjoin-web.azurewebsites.net/global/graph).
 The token and the tenant name are to be entered and the request submitted.

 [![RJ connection interface](./media/rj-connect-tenant.png)](./media/rj-connect-tenant.png)

 A tenant administrator has to give consent to RealmJoin.
-The connect wizard creates the necessary entries in Intune.
+The Connect Wizard creates the necessary entries in Intune.
 After the success, it is important to revisit the first tab/browser window and the **Check&Install** option as to be executed.

 ### RealmJoin Permissions